How to motivate yourself to workout if you absolutely hate it

 Stop looking at the workout as a torturous activity that you absolutely have to do.
 Think beyond weight loss.
 Look at other benefits like stress reduction, improved mood and better cognition.

-Think about why you are exercising.
+Think about why you are exercising to help you stay motivated to consistently work out.
 Are you trying to improve your balance for dancing?
 Are you looking for natural ways to alleviate symptoms of depression?
 Are you training for a competition?
 Consider these long-term goals to help you fight the initial ‘I-hate-my-body’ resistance.

 ‘Visualisation helps,’ Flynn says.
 If you can’t actively think about the benefits, try imagining the scenario instead, she suggests.
 ‘Picture how strong you feel and what you are achieving through this activity.